List of DC Comics characters: Q: Qwsp

-Qwsp is a fictional character appearing in American comic books published by DC Comics.
+Qwsp is a character appearing in American comic books published by DC Comics.
 His name was originally spelled 'Quisp' in his first appearances, but was retconned to Qwsp when he reappeared in JLA #30.

 Qwsp is an imp from the 5th Dimension, the same dimension as Mister Mxyzptlk, with whom he shares a liking for warping reality for his own amusement.
-Qwsp was for many years a valued ally of the undersea monarch Aquaman, starting with helping Aquaman fight the Fire Trolls.
+Qwsp was for many years a valued ally of Aquaman, starting with helping Aquaman fight the Fire Trolls.

 Inspired by Aquaman's sudden change in appearance and outlook, Qwsp becomes a deadly threat to Earth, starting with manipulating the fight between the princes Yz and Lkz.
 Captain Marvel and Green Lantern petition the 5th Dimension Imps to take action against Qwsp.
 Qwsp is trapped in an eighth-dimensional maze for his actions.

 When Spectre throws Jakeem Thunder and Johnny Thunderbolt into the 5th Dimension, they unknowingly free Qwsp, who possesses Jakeem and incites a war in the 5th Dimension.
 Saradin, the first human to control Thunderbolt, figures out that Jakeem is possessed by Qwsp, pulls him out of Jakeem, and binds Qwsp to his capsule of life's blood before getting away.

-In "DC All In", Qwsp appears as a member of the Injustice Society, having been masquerading as "Light".
-Qwsp brings Obsidian and Jakeem Thunder to the 5th Dimension, only for them to be rescued by Khalid Nassour.
+In the series JSA, Qwsp appears as a member of the Injustice Society, having been masquerading as Light.